UKDynasty/ukdynasty.github.io/_posts/2025-05-10-rookie-draft-2025-round-1-recap.md

 The second tight end taken in the NFL draft is the first taken in the UKD rookie draft, as the Seahawks select Tyler Warren with the eighth overall pick.

-Warren was a second-round pick by the Indianapolis Colts, and is a versatile, athletic tight end who can block and catch passes in equal measure.
+Warren was a first-round pick by the Indianapolis Colts, and is a versatile, athletic tight end who can block and catch passes in equal measure.
 He has the potential to be a key part of the Colts' offense, but who is throwing him the ball this season?

 "The Seahawks are looking to build a dynasty, and Tyler Warren is a key part of that plan." said GM Dan Abrey.
 "He has the potential to be a top-3 or top-5 tight end in dynasty and he's relatively young as a rookie; we're happy to wait a year or two if necessary while the Colts sort out their quarterback situation moving forwards."